This module is a resource for lecturers

 - Porter, Michael E. and Mark R. Kramer (2006).
 Strategy and society: the link between competitive advantage and corporate social responsibility.
 Harvard Business Review (November-December), pp. 78-92.

 - Porter, Michael E. and Mark R. Kramer (2011).
 Creating shared value.
 Harvard Business Review (January-February).

 - Ministry of Justice (2010).
 The Bribery Act .
 United Kingdom. » See especially the six pillars, beginning on page 20.

 - US Department of Justice (2012).
 A Resource Guide to the U.S. Foreign Corrupt Practices Act .
 United States. » See especially chapter 5, page 57 onwards on the hallmarks of effective compliance programmes.

 - Transparency International (2013).
 Business Principles on Countering Bribery.

 - Velasquez Manuel G. (2012).
 Business Ethics: Concept and Cases.
 7th ed.
 Essex, UK: Pearson.

 The United Nations Office on Drugs and Crime (UNODC) has developed several resources related to integrity and ethics in the private sector.
-Especially relevant to this Module is the UNODC publication entitled An Anti-Corruption Ethics and Compliance Programme: UNODC's Practical Guide for Business, however, other resources listed in UNODC's online resource centre TRACK also address business integrity and ethics.
+Especially relevant to this Module is the UNODC publication entitled An Anti-Corruption Ethics and Compliance Programme: UNODC's Practical Guide for Business.